MaterializeInc/materialize/doc/developer/README.md

 * [mzbuild.md](mzbuild.md) describes the custom build system we use to manage our Docker images and Docker Compose configurations.

+* [publishing.md](publishing.md) details how to publish packages, like Rust crates or Docker images.

 * [reading.md](reading.md) contains a reading list.